-BOSA Food & Drink is a neighborhood restaurant located inside the historic Bakery Building on bustling Galveston Avenue in Bend’s westside.
+BOSA Food & Drink is a locally owned and operated neighborhood restaurant located inside the historic Bakery Building on bustling Galveston Avenue in Bend’s westside.
 Amongst the nuances of old Bend building styles and materials lies a casual and welcoming setting, filled with rich hard woods and Italian tile accents with a modern and timeless feel.

 Inspired by the food and wine culture of the old world, BOSA’s menus offer regional Italian and French specialties, including housemade pasta, hand-crafted throughout the day in our pasta room.
 The cuisine is seasonally driven and produced with the best local ingredients from the Pacific Northwest and European specialty purveyors.
 We work directly with select Central Oregon farms to obtain the highest quality produce, as well as sourcing our meats and seafood through responsible ranches and sustainable fishing practices.

-In addition, BOSA offers a diverse wine list with focus on the Pacific Northwest, Italy and France, as well as an expertly crafted cocktail list, creatively designed to reflect the seasonality, ambiance and cuisine of BOSA Food & Drink.
+In addition, BOSA offers a diverse wine list with focus on the Pacific Northwest, Italy, France and great friendships with wineries and winemakers.
+The expertly crafted cocktail list is creatively designed to reflect the seasonality, ambiance and cuisine of BOSA Food & Drink.

 The Chefs & Owners

 Bill’s love of cooking goes back to his childhood watching his mother and grandmother prepare traditional family dishes and these memories stuck with him through college.
 He received a Bachelor of Science degree in Kinesiology from the University of Minnesota and pursued this as a career track for a short time but was always drawn back to the culinary world—so he enrolled in the Arts Institute Culinary Program in Minneapolis, Minnesota.